Child safety on Roblox: Background

 Roblox is an online game platform and game creation system developed and managed by Roblox Corporation, built around user-generated content and games, officially referred to as "experiences".
 Games can be created by any user through the platform's game engine, Roblox Studio, and then be shared to and played by other players.
 The games featured on Roblox vary in genre, from role-playing games to ones centered around escaping prison, among others.
 The platform is made to appeal to a family-friendly audience, and has been described as a massively multiplayer online game (MMO).
 While Roblox is free-to-play, it features a virtual currency known as "Robux" that can be purchased with real-world money.
 Robux can be used to purchase virtual items that the player can use on their virtual character (or "avatar") on the platform, or access experiences that require payment.
 Once a developer has accrued 30,000 Robux (exchangeable for about US$105), they may exchange the Robux for real-world currency through the Developer Exchange program.

-In 2025 Q2, Roblox reported a daily active user count of over 100 million, its highest on record.
+In the second quarter of 2025, Roblox reported a daily active user count of over 100 million, its highest on record.
 A December 2017 study found that children ages 5 to 9 primarily spend their time playing Roblox over all other activities when using a PC.
 According to the company in 2020, the monthly player base included half of all American children under the age of 16.
 As of 2024, around 40% of all players are under the age of 13.
 Matt Kaufman is the chief safety officer at Roblox.
 The European video game content rating system PEGI classifies the game as "parental guidance recommended", while prior to September 2022 it classified the game as "suitable for 7 years and over".
 It cited the fact that the game hosts millions of instances of user-generated content which makes the platform difficult to classify as a whole.
 Similarly, the Entertainment Software Rating Board (ESRB) rates Roblox as "T for Teen", with the content descriptor "Diverse Content: Discretion Advised".